-“Civilization is repression.”
+Sigmund Freud said that “Civilization is repression.”
 It is important to know what he meant in the context of today's politics.
-Repression means suppressing wishes that if acted on would enrage others, destroy communities and even be suicidal.
-We need to understand that “civilization is repression” because dangerous, combative urges that have been repressed are reemerging and driving what is happening in our beloved country and in the World.
+Repression means suppressing wishes that if acted on would be risky, destroy communities and friendships and even be suicidal.
+We need to understand this because dangerous, combative urges that have been repressed are reemerging and driving what is happening in our beloved country and in the World.

-Donald Trump is all about permitting repressed urges to reemerge.
-It is his brand and his appeal.
-He permits himself and others to say and do things that aren’t acceptable in peaceful societies.
-He allows himself to deride heroes like John McCain and Khizr and Ghazala Khan whose son, Captain Humayun Khan, died protecting his American platoon in Iraq.
-These brave men are rivals for admiration and attention, so he tells his followers that they are not as good as he is --- how many hooker notches and sharp deals did they have in their belts --- and some of them believe him.
+Trumpism is all about permitting repressed urges to reemerge.
+It is Trump's brand and his appeal.
+He permits himself and others to say and do things that are not consistent with peaceful societies.
+He derides our heroes like John McCain and Captain Humayun Khan, who died protecting his American platoon in Iraq.
+These men are rivals for admiration and attention, so he has to destroy their reputations and attack their standards replacing them with his own --- how many hooker notches and sharp deals did they have in their belts.

-He permits himself to discuss his lusty ogling of his own daughter.
-He permits himself to grope and demean women who he believes should yield to him because he is a powerful person.
+He permits himself to demean unwilling women who he believes should yield to him because he is a powerful person.
 Others of course share this view of women, not always wrong, and feel less need to hide them.
 He lies and dares people to punish him for it.
-This “permits” and encourages others to lie rather than force themselves to repress dangerous instincts for the sake of society as a whole.
+This permits and encourages others to act out rather than force themselves to repress dangerous instincts for the sake of society as a whole.

 Most important, Trump believes and tries to convince others that civilization/repression does not put America first.
 The U.S., he believes can win, in effect be first, in a World without limits and rules, one that in the words of Thomas Hobbes “life of man (is) solitary, poor, nasty, brutish, and short.”
 Many of us understand Trump's appeal because we all have wanted to unleash angry attacks on rivals and understand lust, but we repress these urges to protect our civilization and its safer and more limited goals.
 We usually are willing to repress our unlimited desires even though we would love it if we did not have to do so.